see7e/programming-studies/Docs/101_code_concepts.md

 ## Programming Languages

-It's time to pick a `programming language` which is a tool that uses the `abstraction principle` to make computers practical to work with for humans by simplifying different systems layer by layer.
+It's time to pick a programming language which is a tool that uses the `abstraction principle` to make computers practical to work with for humans by simplifying different systems layer by layer.

 Some languages like **Python** are `interpreted` that means there's a program called an interpreter that will execute each line of code one by one other languages like **C+** are `compiled` they use a compiler to convert the entire program into *machine code*.
+22
 In advance before the *CPU* attempts to execute it this results in an `executable` file that can be run by the operating system without any extra dependencies.

 ## Data Types / Variables